zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the Ident protocol.

-   :c: The connection.
+   :param c: The connection.

-   :lport: The corresponding request's local port.
+   :param lport: The corresponding request's local port.

-   :rport: The corresponding request's remote port.
+   :param rport: The corresponding request's remote port.

-   :user_id: The user id returned by the reply.
+   :param user_id: The user id returned by the reply.

-   :system: The operating system returned by the reply.
+   :param system: The operating system returned by the reply.

    .. zeek:see:: ident_error  ident_request